Letting listed buildings for events

 6. Test portable electrics

-All portable electrical equipment brought on-site should have been subject to regular portable appliance safety testing, you should check contractors have certificates to this effect before set up.
+All portable electrical equipment brought on-site should have been subject to regular portable appliance safety testing; you should check that contractors have certificates to this effect before setting up.
 Proprietary cable protectors should be used where there are trailing cables to minimise tripping hazards and the risk of physical damage to the cable.

 7. Make it fire safe